H21lab/json2pcap/README.md

 The overwritten by  upper fields  which are not  marked by  these switches.
 The pcap masking and anonymization can be performed in the following way:

-tshark -r orig.pcap -T json -x  | \ python json2pcap.py -m "ip.src_raw"
+tshark -r orig.pcap -T json -x --no-duplicate-keys | \ python json2pcap.py
--a "ip.dst_raw" -o anonymized.pcap
+-m "ip.src_raw" -a "ip.dst_raw" -o anonymized.pcap
 In this example the ip.src_raw field is masked with ffffffff by byte values and ip.dst_raw is hashed by randomly generated salt.

-Additionally the following syntax is valid to anonymize portion of field tshark -r orig.pcap -T json -x  | \ python json2pcap.py -m "ip.src_raw[2:]"
--a "ip.dst_raw[:-2]" -o anonymized.pcap
-Where the src_ip first byte is preserved and dst_ip last byte is preserved.
+Additionally the following syntax is valid to anonymize portion of field tshark -r orig.pcap -T json -x --no-duplicate-keys  | \ python json2pcap.py -m "ip.src_raw[2:]" -a "ip.dst_raw[:-2]" -o anonymized.pcap Where the src_ip first byte is preserved and dst_ip last byte is preserved.
-And the same can be achieved by tshark -r orig.pcap -T json -x  | \ python json2pcap.py -m "ip.src_raw[2:8]" -a "ip.dst_raw[0:6]" -o anonymized.pcap
+And the same can be achieved by tshark -r orig.pcap -T json -x --no-duplicate-keys | \ python json2pcap.py -m "ip.src_raw[2:8]" -a "ip.dst_raw[0:6]" -o anonymized.pcap

 Masking and anonymization  limitations are mainly the following:
 - In case  the tshark is performing reassembling from  multiple frames, the